fitzcairn/APIGatewayServerlessJavaExample/README.md

-# APIGatewayServerlessExample
+# APIGatewayServerlessJavaExample

-This is a simple framework for implementing a serverless RESTful API via [AWS Lambda](https://aws.amazon.com/lambda/) functions, and fronted by [API Gateway](https://aws.amazon.com/api-gateway/).
+This is a simple framework for implementing a serverless RESTful API fronted by [API Gateway](https://aws.amazon.com/api-gateway/) and powered by [AWS Lambda](https://aws.amazon.com/lambda/) functions written in Java 8.

-The sample implementation is an API intended to back [GoalTender](https://github.com/fitzcairn/GoalTender) (a React Native app), using [DynamoDb](https://aws.amazon.com/dynamodb/) as a storage provider.
+The sample implementation is an API backing [GoalTender](https://github.com/fitzcairn/GoalTender) (a React Native app), using [DynamoDb](https://aws.amazon.com/dynamodb/) as a storage provider.

 ## Getting Started